rknastenka/rknastenka/README.md

 #### Hey, it's bana, you can call me ini, nastenka or wtv nickname you prefer :)

-most of my projects are private repos, but i'll try to publish some as soon as i'm done with them
+Most of my projects are solutions to problems I’ve personally encountered, or yk just work!

 meanwhile you can check my [website](https://rknastenka.com)